Huegoxaga/notes/cloud-services/aws.md

 - In DynamoDB, a table is a collection of items, and each item is a collection of attributes
 - Each table must have one of the following type of primary key to uniquely identify each item
-  - `Partition key` – A simple primary key, composed of one attribute known as the partition key
+  - `Partition key` – A simple primary key, composed of one attribute known as the partition key.
+In this case, each partition key has to be unique
   - `Partition key and sort key` – Referred to as a composite primary key, this type of key is composed of two attributes.
-The first attribute is the partition key, and the second attribute is the sort key
+The first attribute is the partition key, and the second attribute is the sort key.
+In this case, the combination of these two keys have to be unique
-- Secondary Indexes enable additional ways to query data, it can be:
+- Secondary Indexes enable additional ways to query data which doesn't have to be unique, it can be:
   - `Global secondary index` – Another set of partition key and sort key which are different from the existing ones used by the primary keys
   - `Local secondary index` – An index that has the same partition key used by the primary key, but a different sort key.
 - `Partition` keys use `HASH` which adpots strict equality for query
 - `Sort` keys enables `gt`, `ge`, `lt`, `le`, `eq`, `beginsWith`, and `between` for query
+- A query needs to specify a target partition key, then sort by sort key, then use a filter on non-key fields
 - Whenever the database is updated, new record or updated record will be sent to the DynamoDB Stream.

 ## RDS